-- 8.6.1 There shall be a selection committee with equal representation from CUPE, BCGEU, Administration and the College Board.
-The Union shall designate their representative(s). - 8.6.2 The selection committee will meet and set the minimum selection criteria, create a job posting, review and short list all applications, interview candidates and make recommendations to the College President or designate (or Board, in the event of a Presidential search). - 8.6.3 The job posting will contain the working title, brief description of duties and classification of position, qualifications, and state ability and experience required. - 8.6.4 The posting will be posted within the College five (5) working days prior to it being advertised externally.
-A copy of the posting will be provided to the Union. - 8.6.5 The selection criteria will include the following: academic and professional qualifications, work experience, College related experience and contributions, community involvement, personal attributes, and competence in applicable area. - 8.6.6 In the event that an administrative and Union-excluded position is filled by a member of the bargaining unit, the vacated position within the bargaining unit will be treated as a normal vacancy and filled in accordance with Article 8. - 8.6.7 In the event of a managerial reorganization, the Union will be consulted.
+- 8.6.2 The selection committee will meet and set the minimum selection criteria, create a job posting, review and short list all applications, interview candidates and make recommendations to the College President or designate (or Board, in the event of a Presidential search). - 8.6.3 The job posting will contain the working title, brief description of duties and classification of position, qualifications, and state ability and experience required. - 8.6.4 The posting will be posted within the College five (5) working days prior to it being advertised externally.
+A copy of the posting will be provided to the Union. - 8.6.5 The selection criteria will include the following: academic and professional qualifications, work experience, College related experience and contributions, community involvement, and competence in applicable area. - 8.6.6 In the event that an administrative and Union-excluded position is filled by a member of the bargaining unit, the vacated position within the bargaining unit will be treated as a normal vacancy and filled in accordance with Article 8. - 8.6.7 In the event of a managerial reorganization, the Union will be consulted.